-Restricted Stock may be transferred only if (i) the Restricted Stock is covered by a then current registration statement or a Notification under Regulation A under the Securities Act, or such transfer complies with the requirements of Rule 144 of the Exchange Act; and (ii) such transfer does not violate any restriction imposed on the Stock Award.
-Restricted Stock may bear a legend referring to (x) the restrictions on transferability of such Restricted Stock, or (y) if the Recipient is subject to Section 16 of the Exchange Act at the time the Restricted Stock is issued, the liability which may arise under Section 16 upon disposition of the Restricted Stock.
+Restricted Shares may be transferred only if (i) the Restricted Shares are covered by a then current registration statement or a Notification under Regulation A under the Securities Act, or such transfer complies with the requirements of Rule 144 of the Exchange Act; and (ii) such transfer does not violate any restriction imposed on the Stock Award.
+Restricted Shares may bear a legend referring to (x) the restrictions on transferability of such Restricted Shares, or (y) if the

+Recipient is subject to Section 16 of the Exchange Act at the time the Restricted Shares are issued, the liability which may arise under Section 16 upon disposition of the Restricted Shares.